Sneha Wagh

 Sneha Wagh (born 4 October 1987) is an Indian actress who works in Hindi television.
-She is best known for her role as Jyoti in Imagine TV's drama series Jyoti and for her role in Star Plus's drama series 'Ek Veer Ki Ardaas...Veera.
+She is best known for her role as Jyoti in Imagine TV's drama series Jyoti and for her role in Star Plus's drama series Ek Veer Ki Ardaas...Veera.
 In 2021, she participated in Marathi reality show Bigg Boss Marathi Season 3.

 Early life

 Wagh did her graduation in Bachelor of Science and has done filmmaking course from London Film Academy and is a film director.

 Career

 Sneha started her career at the age of 13 in Marathi theatre.
 Her first television show was Adhuri Ek Kahani where she played the role of Arpita on Zee Marathi.
 She went on star in a Marathi serial titled Kaata Rute Kunala where she played the lead role.
-With more Marathi shows like Adhuri Ek Kahaani she had gained much popularity within the regional audiences.
+With more Marathi shows like Adhuri Ek Kahani she had gained much popularity within the regional audiences.
 She made her Hindi television debut with Imagine TV's show Jyoti, where she played the lead role of Jyoti.
 She played the role of Ratanjeet Sampooran Singh in Ek Veer Ki Ardaas...Veera on Star Plus.
 In 2021, she participated in Bigg Boss Marathi 3.

+Since January 2026, she played Vidya in Colors TV's Mahadev & Sons.